 Q7: # of events containing scripts

-By looking at the data above, it is no surprise that columnar databases (i.e. PostgreSQL cstore_fdw and ClickHouse) have considerably shorter running times when compared to the other technologies.
-However, cstore_fdw is under-optimized for queries that require joining tables (e.g. left join) and perform a text search, as denoted by the running times for queries Q6 and Q7.
+By looking at the data above, it is no surprise that columnar databases (i.e., PostgreSQL cstore_fdw and ClickHouse) have considerably shorter running times when compared to the other technologies.
+However, cstore_fdw is under-optimized for queries that require joining tables (e.g., left join) and performing a text search, as denoted by the running times for queries Q6 and Q7.

-Note that for PostgreSQL (and other row-wise databases), besides the space data itself occupies, indexes also contribute to the substantial increase of storage space.
+Note that for PostgreSQL (and other row-wise databases), besides the space data occupies, indexes also contribute to the substantial increase in storage.

-Columnar databases are rather incredible at what they do — processing massive amounts of data in a matter of seconds or even less.
-There are many examples out there — Redshift, BigQuery, Snowflake, MonetDB, Greenplum, MemSQL, ClickHouse — and all offer optimal performance for your analytical needs.
+Columnar databases are rather incredible at what they do: processing massive amounts of data in seconds or even less.
+There are many examples (Redshift, BigQuery, Snowflake, MonetDB, Greenplum, MemSQL, ClickHouse) with optimal performance for your analytical needs.